BackupTheBerlios/viscacha-svn/viscacha/_docs/readme.txt

 ########################################
-# Installation Viscacha 0.8 Beta 2     #
+# Installation Viscacha 0.8 Beta 3     #
 ########################################

 == Preambel ==

-This is the second public release of Viscacha (0.8).
+This is the third public release of Viscacha (0.8).
 Some of the Feature are missing, but I am working to complete these features for version 0.9.
-You can commit bugs and suggestions to the bugtracker (see below) and I will check this entries and fix or implement them in most cases.
+You can commit bugs and suggestions to the bugtracker (see below) and I will check these entries and fix or implement them in most cases.

 This version is meant only for testing purposes only and in productive use there can occur some problems.
 This is version 0.8 and not 1.0.
-Until version 1.0 is released there will be some major changes that can affect the compatibility and my result in lost data.
+Until version 1.0 is released there will be some major changes that can affect the compatibility and may result in lost data.
 Plugins and Components are currently on the newest state, but there can be some minor changes in the API of plugins and components.
 All available hooks of the plugin system you can find in the file hooks.txt.
 If there is a hook missing, please contact